Bob Hope: Early years

-Hope worked as a butcher's assistant and a lineman in his teens and early 20s.
-He also had a brief stint at Chandler Motor Car Company.
-In 1921, while assisting his brother Jim in clearing trees for a power company, he was sitting atop a tree that crashed to the ground, crushing his face; the accident required Hope to undergo reconstructive surgery, which contributed to his later distinctive appearance.
+In 1921, while working as a lineman for a power company, Hope was assisting his brother Jim in clearing trees when a tree crashed to the ground, crushing his face; the accident required reconstructive surgery, which contributed to his later distinctive appearance.
+In his teens, he had also worked as a butcher's assistant as well as a brief stint at Cleveland's Chandler Motor Car Company in his early 20s.

-After deciding on a show business career, Hope and his girlfriend signed up for dancing lessons.
-Encouraged after they performed in a three-day engagement at a club, Hope formed a partnership with Lloyd Durbin, a friend from the dancing school.
+Hope and his girlfriend later signed up for dancing lessons, encouraged after they performed in a three-day engagement at a club.
+Hope then formed a partnership with Lloyd Durbin, a friend from the dancing school.
 Silent film comedian Fatty Arbuckle saw them perform in 1925 and found them work with a touring troupe called Hurley's Jolly Follies.
 Within a year, Hope had formed an act called the "Dancemedians" with George Byrne and the Hilton Sisters, conjoined twins who performed a tap-dancing routine on the vaudeville circuit.
-Hope and Byrne also had an act as Siamese twins; they sang and danced while wearing blackface until friends advised Hope he was funnier as himself.
+Hope and Byrne also had an act as Siamese twins; they sang and danced while wearing blackface until friends advised Hope that he was funnier by himself.

 In 1929, Hope informally changed his first name to "Bob".
 In one version of the story, he named himself after racecar driver Bob Burman.
-In another, he said he chose the name because he wanted a name with a "friendly 'Hiya, fellas!' sound" to it.
-In a 1942 legal document, his legal name appears as Lester Townes Hope; it is unknown if this reflects a legal name change from Leslie.
+In another, he said that he chose the name because he wanted a name with a "friendly 'Hiya, fellas!' sound" to it.
+In a 1942 legal document, his legal name appears as Lester Townes Hope.
 After five years on the vaudeville circuit, Hope was "surprised and humbled" when he failed a 1930 screen test for the RKO-Pathé short-subject studio at Culver City, California.

 Career

+1927–1937: Early theatre and film roles

 In the early days, Hope's career included appearances on stage in vaudeville shows and Broadway productions.
+Hope's first Broadway appearances, in 1927's The Sidewalks of New York and 1928's Ups-a-Daisy, were minor walk-on parts.
+He returned to Broadway in 1933 to star as Huckleberry Haines in the Jerome Kern and Dorothy Fields musical Roberta.
+Stints in the musicals Say When, the 1936 Ziegfeld Follies with Fanny Brice, and Red, Hot and Blue with Ethel Merman and Jimmy Durante followed.

 He began performing on the radio in 1934 mostly with NBC radio, and switched to television when that medium became popular in the 1950s.
 He started hosting regular TV specials in 1954, and hosted the Academy Awards nineteen times from 1939 through 1977.
 Overlapping with this was his movie career, spanning 1934 to 1972, and his USO tours, which he conducted from 1941 to 1991.